isacben/js13kgames_template/README.md

 # js13kgames project template

-Template to create gamse for the JS13KGAMES competition, using TypeScript, Kontra.js and webpack.
+Template to create games for the js13kgames competition, using TypeScript, Kontra.js and webpack.